 A classic Bolivia brunch food is the salteña, a delicious, juicy, stuffed pastry.
 El Patio is the best place to start your day in Sucre with a salteña!
 To order, stop at the cashier on your way in and order a “pollo” or “carne” (chicken or beef).
 Pair it with a fresh juice and enjoy in the bright, clean, outdoor seating area.

-One thingy you have to try while in Sucre is the chorizo chuquisaqueño, a delicious sausage from the region.
+One thing you have to try while in Sucre is the chorizo chuquisaqueño, a delicious sausage from the region.
 El Huerto is the place to go!
-Located a bit out of the way, but a short walk from Parque Simon Bolivar, this place has lots of tradition dishes from Chuquisaca and a large outdoor seating area.
+Located a bit out of the way, but a short walk from Parque Simon Bolivar, this place has lots of traditional dishes from Chuquisaca and a large outdoor seating area.
 I highly recommend the chorizo appetizer!

 Café Gourmet Mirador